(Amazon UK link) |

 There's a lot more suspense in this book than I normally like.
 The first time I read it, a couple of years ago, I found it almost impossible to put down.
 It was clear that either Kim or Carter had far more serious problems than were apparent to either of them, but for a while I wasn't sure which one was in danger.
 Gradually I could see the direction the book was going: one of them spends time with a rather seedy occult society, the other starts taking advice from some chance-met Christians connected with St Benet's healing centre.

 Despite being part of a series, this book can be read as a stand-alone novel.
 As I had read the previous book 'A Question of Integrity', I knew that I could trust at least some of the St Benet's staff.
 I also liked seeing glimpses of people who had been major characters in that book.
-But still I wasn't sure what the outcome would be, and there were some shocking moments - no unnecessary gore, but events which I certainly wasn't expecting.
+But still I wasn't sure what the outcome would be, and there are some shocking moments - no unnecessary gore, but events which I certainly wasn't expecting.
 When I read the book again recently, I did remember the main plots so there were no more shocks, but I still found it gripping.

 The Christian side of the book is fairly low-key.
 The book talks about wholeness and integrated lifestyles rather than repentance or salvation.
 I found it an interesting insight into the dangers of ambition and high-flying business-people too; it was very thought-provoking towards the end.